 If the decision of accommodating unvaccinated children is left to the ministry’s discretion, consider the following in drafting your policy:

 One way to limit the ministry’s liability is to have the parents and legal guardians of unvaccinated children sign a waiver of liability stating that they accept full responsibility for their children’s health.
-See Brotherhood Mutual’s sample Special Medical Needs Agreement as an example.
+Consider using one or more of the following sample forms to develop the necessary documentation for your ministry.

 Be sure to ask an attorney to review the ministry’s childcare policies and procedures on a regular basis to adjust to any changes in state laws.
 By creating a childcare policy and following appropriate procedures, ministry leaders can better protect all children in their care.